stoplime/cgdd3103/CGDD3103_Project_1/ReadMe.md

 ## Project Implementation

 ### 1. First Person Camera
 Using a character Cube, the main camera follows the position and yaw of the character.
-The Camera then has a separate pitch controller script that allows the mouse to control virtical movement of the camera.
+The Camera then has a separate pitch controller script that allows the mouse to control the vertical movement of the camera.
 Controls for movement of the Character can be defaulted to control with "WSAD" which changes both the main character and the camera.

 ### 2. Separate Control Profile
 A control profile system is implemented using a togglable profile buttons in the control menu.
-This allows the player to toggle between two separate control scemes.
+This allows the player to toggle between two separate control schemes.
 Although the requirements specify that the Left and Right arrows be allowed to control the Yaw control of the character, I did not like the disoriented feeling for both acting mouse and keyboard control of the system.

 ### 3. GUI for Character Health
 A display screen on the top left of the game displays the current health and maximum health of the character.
 The maximum health and starting health is set at default to 100.